 How to Make Vegan Pozole Rojo

 The ingredients will often vary from family to family.

 This is how I make my pozole, but feel free to adjust to your own personal taste.
-You can find the ingredients in the Hispanic food isle of most grocery stores, and if not there’s always Amazon — check the links below.
+You can find the ingredients in the Hispanic food isle of most grocery stores, and if not there’s always Amazon — check the links in the recipe card.

+How to Make Vegan Pozole Rojo